Celtic Frost: Imagery

+The number 5 5 5 around the skull in the band's logo refers to a book by Aleister Crowley, the Liber HAD.

+The band were friendly with renowned Swiss artist H. R. Giger, who allowed them to use his painting Satan I as the cover of their album To Mega Therion.

 Legacy

-When Fischer was asked to comment on their influence on heavy metal, he replied: "No, I try to stay away from that.
+When Fischer was asked to comment on Celtic Frost's influence on heavy metal, he replied: "No, I try to stay away from that.
 I'm a musician, I don't want to get involved with all that.
 It's not healthy.
 I want to do good albums.
 I'm still alive and I feel there's still so much in front of me.
 I don't want to be bothered with who has influence and where we stand and all that.
 I think it's a negative thing."

+Nevertheless, the band has influenced metal musicians from around the world in a variety of subgenres and styles.
+In 2025, Matthew Thomas at Screen Rant wrote:

+All the bands that make up the Big Four [i.e. Metallica, Megadeth, Slayer, and Anthrax] owe something to Celtic Frost.
+So do all the bands that would later embrace death, doom, progressive, and black metal.
+The Switzerland-based band were not only early progenitors of thrash, they also took the genre into uncharted territories, imbibing it with unbridled experimentation, plus a healthy dose of adventurous fun.

+The staff of Loudwire ranked Celtic Frost at number 40 on a 2016 list of the top 50 metal bands of all time, especially noting the "widely influential" status of their first two EPs.

-Despite this, Celtic Frost have influenced a variety of metal bands.
-The band Therion, for example, took its band name from Celtic Frost's album To Mega Therion.
-Other metal bands which have either cited Celtic Frost as an influence or covered Celtic Frost include: Darkthrone, Entombed, Tormentor, Godflesh, From Ashes Rise, Repulsion, Crowbar, Integrity, Rorschach, Shai Hulud, Deviated Instinct, Doom, Moonspell, Anthrax, Obituary, Death, Benediction, Brutal Truth, Neurosis, Eyehategod, Cradle of Filth, Marduk, Dimmu Borgir, Goatwhore, Sepultura, Cancer, Asphyx, Pro-Pain, Gorgoroth, Gallhammer, Paradise Lost, Evoken, Napalm Death.
-Coroner, another pioneering Swiss extreme metal band, originally started off as road crew for Celtic Frost.
+Metal bands that have either cited Celtic Frost as an influence include Darkthrone, Entombed, Tormentor, Godflesh, From Ashes Rise, Repulsion, Crowbar, Integrity, Rorschach, Shai Hulud, Deviated Instinct, Doom, Moonspell, Anthrax, Obituary, Death, Benediction, Brutal Truth, Neurosis, Eyehategod, Cradle of Filth, Marduk, Dimmu Borgir, Goatwhore, Sepultura, Cancer, Asphyx, Pro-Pain, Gorgoroth, Gallhammer, Paradise Lost, Evoken, and Napalm Death.
+Another pioneering Swiss extreme metal band, Coroner, featured Fischer as a guest vocalist on their 1985 demo and worked as road crew on Celtic Frost's 1986 tour of the United States.